|

 Dasa Akusala Expand to Forty

 ▪In another example, regarding micchā diṭṭhi, the following also count.
-Propagating micchā diṭṭhi to others, encouraging another to cultivate micchā diṭṭhi (say, for instance, that the rebirth process is not valid,) or praising such practices.
+Propagating micchā diṭṭhi to others, encouraging others to cultivate micchā diṭṭhi (say, for instance, that the rebirth process is not valid,) or praising such practices.

 ▪That is how ten dasa akusala expand to forty.

-▪There are ten suttā in the Kammapathavagga of the Aṅguttara Nikāya that lists those “four divisions” for each of the dasa akusala, AN 4.264 through AN 4.273.
+▪There are ten suttā in the Kammapathavagga of the Aṅguttara Nikāya that list those “four divisions” for each of the dasa akusala, AN 4.264 through AN 4.273.
 English translations of those start with: “WebLink: suttacentral: 264.
 Killing Living Creatures.”
 You can click the “next” arrow at the bottom of the webpage to get to all ten suttā.

 A Sotāpanna Is Free of Only Micchā Diṭṭhi

-3. First of all, it is essential to realize that only Arahant is free from doing any of these.
+3. First of all, it is essential to realize that only an Arahant is free from doing any of these.
 Even a Sotāpanna may commit some of these at least once in a while.
 There are six things that a Sotāpanna is incapable of: killing a mother or father, killing an Arahant, injuring a Buddha, knowingly causing a schism in Saṅgha, and having micchā diṭṭhi or wrong views.

 ▪Thus, anyone below the Sotāpanna stage could break dasa akusala.
 Even a Sotāpanna has completely removed only micchā diṭṭhi.
 A Sotāpanna would not WILLINGLY commit any of the dasa akusala, but some COULD happen, except for those six mentioned above; see, “Key to Sotāpanna Stage – Diṭṭhi and Vicikicchā.”

-▪However, a Sotāpanna has reduced lobha (extreme greed, especially for other’s belongings) and dosa (hate) to reduced levels of rāga (craving for sense pleasures) and paṭigha (friction or tendency to get upset or angry); see “Lobha, Dosa, Moha versus Rāga, Paṭigha, Avijjā.”
+▪However, a Sotāpanna has reduced lobha (extreme greed, especially for others’ belongings) and dosa (hate) to reduced levels of rāga (craving for sense pleasures) and paṭigha (friction or tendency to get upset or angry); see “Lobha, Dosa, Moha versus Rāga, Paṭigha, Avijjā.”

 Two Categories of Micchā Diṭṭhi